 UCF has established extensive partnerships with businesses and industry in the central Florida area that provide students with exceptional research and learning experiences.
 These partnerships bring practical learning environments to UCF students through co-op and internship programs.
 Joint curriculum development strategies are used throughout the university.

-The on-campus and campus-affiliated housing facilities include traditional residence halls, apartment-style options, and Greek housing that accommodates approximately 10,000 students.
+The on-campus and campus-affiliated housing facilities include traditional residence halls, apartment-style options, and Greek housing that accommodates approximately 11,500 students.
 Several thousand students live in apartments located within walking distance of the campus.
-Approximately 400 students live in on-campus Greek housing.

 The Jeanne Clery Act requires colleges and universities to disclose their security policies, keep a public crime log, publish an annual crime report and provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees.